theopn/haunted-tiles/README.md

 - fzf: I use fzf as a rofi replacement in some scripts.
 As Rofi becomes stable in Wayland, this won't be necessary
 - Gammastep: Redshift replacement
 - Grim & Slurp: Select a region in Wayland compositor (Slurp) and take a screenshot (Grim)
-- Waybar: Bar
+- Waybar: The bar

 ## Installation

-- Installation script will ask you before creating a symlink for each configuration file
+- Installation script will prompt you before creating a symlink for each configuration file
 - If there is a file/directory in the destination, it will be moved to `~/haunted-tiles.bak`
 - **Make sure you have Nerd Font installed!**
     Haunted-tiles uses [CaskaydiaCove Nerd Font](https://www.nerdfonts.com/font-downloads).